Alrope123/retrieval-scaling/README.md

 {"text": xxx...}
 {"text": xxx...}
 ```
-where each json object should contains a field "text" whose value is a query.
+where each json object should contains a field `text` whose value is a query.
 Any other field will be perserved in the result file.

 Pass the path of the query file to `evaluation.data.eval_data`.
 Pass the desired number of passages to `evaluation.search.n_docs` (default to be 100).

 ## Hyperparameters for indexing and search